-- The actual complaint, stated as specifically as possible. - A description of the desired outcome.
+• The actual complaint, stated as specifically as possible.

+• A description of the desired outcome.

-The Student Complaint form is available online at https://www.ehc.edu/files/4713/7356/1378/ComplaintForm.pdf or in the Human Resources Office.
+The Student Complaint form is available online at https://cm.maxient.com/ reportingform.php?EmoryandHenry&layout_id=61 or in the Human Resources Office.
 Each student has the right to seek remedy for a disagreement.
 Specific policies and procedures are outlined in the Academic Catalog and the Student Handbook; possible issues include grade appeals, parking tickets appeals, student conduct, and student records.

 In the case of issues not covered by the Catalog or Handbook, students have the right to file a complaint and request resolution.
 The dean of the relevant area (or a designee) will address the complaint in a timely manner and resolve it appropriately.
-If the complainant is dissatisfied with the resolution, they may appeal to the president of the College.
+If the complainant is dissatisfied with the resolution, they may appeal to the president of the University.
 This policy does not apply to academic grade disputes, Title IX issues, or other published policies or procedures.

 If a student prefers to report a concern anonymously, they may call the independently-administered Campus Conduct Hotline at (866)-943-5786.
 The hotline is available twenty-four hours a day, seven days a week.
 All calls remain confidential (and anonymous if desired).
-The hotline operator will submit all inquiries to the appropriate College staff member.
+The hotline operator will submit all inquiries to the appropriate University staff member.

-Preregistration and Registration for Courses
+Registration for Courses